prince-morris/SQL-Code/README.md

-I will store all code or documents related to SQL in this repository.
+This repository contains all code or documents related to my SQL projects.